jenstornell/kirby-snippetfield/README.md

 - **Image galleries** can be created quite easily.
 - **If statements**.
 Maybe you want to display a pink elephant every time a value is true.
 Now you can.
 - **Advanced stuff** could be made, like take the value, run it trough Google Analytics, get some data back and present that.

+## Changelog

+**0.2**

+- Made it a plugin instead of a field.
+Will probably require Kirby 2.4.1 from now on.
+- Added key to `style: table` which is the column slug.
+- Added `package.json` which means Kirby CLI support.

+**0.1**

+- Initial release